Erfanium-79/erfanium-79.github.io/README.md

-# Here is my best try to create a personal website (from a tempelate)
+# Here is my best attempt at creating a personal website (from a template).

 #### I actually don't hate You Mikaeil!